 Give them your attention – sometimes try reading a book while they are eating, talking about the food, singing, or just being there. (leave your phone on the bench)

 Remain calm, even if you are exploding on the inside – easier said than done.
-Take a deep breath and try this technique. (it may not work the first, second or third time but perservere)
+Take a deep breath and try this technique. (it may not work the first, second or third time but persevere)

-Try these words – Cue a meal time your baby has just been served 3 slices of banana and they drop the first piece off onto the floor, look over the edge to see if fall, and head to the next piece (I would have a guess here that this is learning cause and effect) stay calm, swiftly replace the banana back on the plate/table/tray and say “the banana is for eating”.
+Try these words – Cue a mealtime your baby has just been served 3 slices of banana and they drop the first piece off onto the floor, look over the edge to see if fall and head to the next piece (I would have a guess here that this is learning cause and effect) stay calm, swiftly replace the banana back on the plate/table/tray and say “the banana is for eating”.

-The next time they look you dead in the eye and drop the banana on the floor (ok this time you might guess this is attention grabbing) repeat the same technique calmly pick the banana up and return it and say “ the banana is for eating."
-Now comes the tricky part some behaviour experts say repeat this 3 times some say 10 so let’s go somewhere in the middle if your Teeny Tiny repeats this maybe 5 times. (or find a number that works for you I wouldn't go for more than 10 though) On the fifth time follow up with “I can see you have finished your lunch” and remove the banana – you could offer something else if banana was the the entrée to the meal.
-Next up offer a cracker, if this is instantly thrown/dropped I would take that as a sign that the meal time is over.
+The next time they look you dead in the eye and drop the banana on the floor (ok this time you might guess this is attention-grabbing) repeat the same technique calmly pick the banana up and return it and say “ the banana is for eating."
+Now comes the tricky part some behaviour experts say repeat this 3 times some say 10 so let’s go somewhere in the middle if your Teeny Tiny repeats this maybe 5 times. (or find a number that works for you I wouldn't go for more than 10 though) On the fifth time follow up with “I can see you have finished your lunch” and remove the banana – you could offer something else if the banana was the entrée to the meal.
+Next up offer a cracker, if this is instantly thrown/dropped I would take that as a sign that the mealtime is over.
 I would calmly remove your tiny from the seat or chair and follow up with the same phrase “I can see you have finished your lunch” and carry on with your day.
-Clear the mess and prep yourself for the next meal time.
-Phew, no-one said parenting was easy.
+Clear the mess and prep yourself for the next mealtime.
+Phew, no one said parenting was easy.

-If all else fails get a dog – they are great at cleaning up after Toddlers !
+If all else fails get a dog – they are great at cleaning up after Toddlers!